Aliases for PIWIL1 Gene

 External Ids for PIWIL1 Gene

 This gene encodes a member of the PIWI subfamily of Argonaute proteins, evolutionarily conserved proteins containing both PAZ and Piwi motifs that play important roles in stem cell self-renewal, RNA silencing, and translational regulation in diverse organisms.
 The encoded protein may play a role as an intrinsic regulator of the self-renewal capacity of germline and hematopoietic stem cells.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for PIWIL1 Gene

-PIWIL1 (Piwi-Like RNA-Mediated Gene Silencing 1) is a Protein Coding gene.
-Among its related pathways are Translational Control and Gene Expression.
+PIWIL1 (Piwi Like RNA-Mediated Gene Silencing 1) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Mitotic Prophase.
 GO annotations related to this gene include nucleic acid binding and mRNA binding.
 An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for PIWIL1 Gene